 Since our launch in 1999, we have developed innovative programs, including a new Honours Bachelor Business Technology Management and Honours Bachelor of Arts and Science in Health Studies.
 Liberal arts and professional programs are integrated in our core Contemporary Studies program, as well as in Criminology, Indigenous Studies, Journalism, Leadership and Law and Society.
 College graduates can earn a university degree through our transfer credit agreements with colleges across Ontario.

 The recently opened $36-million Research and Academic Centre will allow us to grow to a projected 3,500 to 4,000 students.
-A new athletics and recreation centre, being developed in a unique capital partnership, is integral to growth plans for enrolment, including new opportunities for Aboriginal students.
+A new athletics and recreation centre, being developed in a unique capital partnership, is integral to growth plans for enrollment, including new opportunities for Aboriginal students.
 In February 2012, Architect Magazine awarded Cannon Design a prestigious Progressive Architecture Award for the centre’s innovative design and noted the positive urban contributions the facility will make.

 Laurier Brantford YMCA Athletic Complex: The Ontario government will invest $16.7 million in this 115,000-square-foot facility.
 The YMCA of Hamilton/Burlington/Brantford, Wilfrid Laurier University and the City of Brantford are also contributing to construction costs.
 Laurier Brantford and the Y together have launched a $5 million community campaign.